 Let's rewind to where it all began.
-The area we now know as Tampines is named after the Tempinis tree, a type of timber tree that was once abundant in the district.
-No matter how you pronounce it – both ‘tam-pee-knees’ or ‘tam-pe- knees’ are acceptable, ‘tam-pines’ definitely isn’t – Tampines is the beast in the East that draws the crowds with its shopping malls, 24-hour eateries and lifestyle destinations.
+The World Habitat Award-winning area we now know as Tampines is named after the Tempinis tree, a type of timber tree that was once abundant in the district.
+No matter how you pronounce it – both ‘tam-pee-knees’ or ‘tam-pe- knees’ are acceptable, ‘tam-pines’ definitely isn’t – Tampines is the beast in the east that draws the crowds with its shopping malls, 24-hour eateries and lifestyle destinations.
 And if it’s tranquillity you’re seeking, Tampines Eco Green is just a stone’s throw away.